Quarantine pests

 Distribution

-Thrips palmi originates in south-east Asia and has spread over large areas of Asia and been found in certain African countries, Australia, Iraq, South America, West India, Hawaii and Florida.
-There have been occasional infestations in greenhouse in Europe but no permanent establishment has taken place.
+Thrips palmi originates from Southeast Asia and has spread across much of Asia.
+It has also been found in some African countries, Australia, Iraq, South America, the Caribbean, Hawaii, and Florida.
+In European greenhouses, occasional outbreaks have occurred, but no permanent establishment has been reported.

 How it spreads

-Long-distance spreading takes place through infested plants for planting, fruit or in packaging that the plant material is packed in.
-Thrips palmi has been found a number of times in consignments to European and Mediterranean countries through import control of host plants.
-Thrips palmi has a limited ability to long-distance spread by itself.
+Long-distance spread occurs through trade of infested plants for planting, fruits, or packaging materials.
+Thrips palmi has been intercepted multiple times in shipments to European and Mediterranean countries during import inspections of host plants.
+The species has limited ability to spread long distances on its own.

 Risk of misidentification